RBRPro/RbrPro-Addons/README.md

 1. Uses the TGD Localization engine to translate its GUI according to the lanaguage selected in the manager
 2. Uses the Lightweight TGD MVVM framework for data binding and configuration persistence
-3. Receive the telemetry and visualizes the car speed
+3. Receives the telemetry and visualizes the car speed
-4. Start the game from a command Button
+4. Starts the game from a command Button

 Possible ideas for a new addon?
 Here are some examples...